Create Alarm & Event Queries

 Delete the column

 Click the trash can icon in the header of the Data Cell Properties panel.
-Note that deleting the column removes it from the table but does not remove the data set definition.
-There is currently no way to delete or rename a data set definition.
+Note that deleting the column removes it from the table but does not remove the Data Set definition.
+(You can delete a Data Set from the Data Set Manager on the bottom-left.)

 Set the Type to Alarm and Event